• ROENFR

 (12) Decides to convene the CES Plenary in extraordinary meetings.

-(13) Decides on the nature of the Plenary meetings - closed or open - depending on the confidential or public nature of the information received from the institutions promoting draft normative acts.
+(13) Decides on the nature of the Plenary meetings - closed or open - depending on the confidential or public nature of the information received from the project-promoting institutions regarding normative acts.

 CHAPTER X